galaxyproject/training-material/topics/metagenomics/tutorials/mothur-miseq-sop/tutorial.md

 >   - *"taxlevel"*: `4`
 >   - *"cutoff"*: `0.03`
 >
 >    Next we want to know how many sequences are in each OTU from each group and we can do this using the
-> `Make.shared` command.
+>    **Make.shared** tool.
 Here we tell mothur that we're really only interested in the 0.03 cutoff level:
 >
-> - **Make.shared** {% icon tool %} with the following parameters
+> 2. **Make.shared** {% icon tool %} with the following parameters
 >   - {% icon param-file %} *"list"*: the `list` output from **Cluster.split** {% icon tool %}
 >   - {% icon param-file %} *"count"*: the `count table` from **Remove.groups** {% icon tool %}
 >   - *"label"*: `0.03`
 >
 >    We probably also want to know the taxonomy for each of our OTUs.
 We can get the consensus taxonomy for each
-> OTU using the `Classify.otu` command:
+>    OTU using the **Classify.otu** tool:
 >
-> - **Classify.otu** {% icon tool %} with the following parameters
+> 3. **Classify.otu** {% icon tool %} with the following parameters
 >   - {% icon param-file %} *"list"*: the `list` output from **Cluster.split** {% icon tool %}
 >   - {% icon param-file %} *"count"*: the `count table` from **Remove.groups** {% icon tool %}
 >   - {% icon param-file %} *"taxonomy"*: the `taxonomy` output from **Remove.groups** {% icon tool %}